Italy

 Hotel Europa Skypool & Panorama

-Lunch: Participants arriving around lunchtime can join us for a pleasant walk to a nearby restaurant close to the hotel.
-As for those arriving later, we will offer a snack, drink, or gelato.
+Participants arriving around lunchtime are welcome to join us for a snack, drink, or gelato at a nearby bar close to the hotel.

-Afternoon: After checking in to the hotel and getting your room, refresh and relax before our first group activity.
-We will meet in the lobby at 4:15 p.m. with a local expert for a short neighborhood walk to see the location of banks, pharmacies, and grocery stores.
+After checking in to the hotel and getting your room, refresh and relax before our first group activity.
+We will meet in the hotel lobby at 4:00 p.m. to embark on a short introductory walk of Riva with a local expert.
+This walk will familiarize us with our program hotel's surrounding area, including key locations such as banks, pharmacies, and grocery stores.
 We'll then return to the hotel for a "Welcome to the Lakes" reception, where you will meet our Group Leader and fellow Road Scholars.

 3